ethereum-optimism/monitorism/op-monitorism/liveness_expiration/README.md

 `highestBlockNumber`: The lastest block number height on L1.
 `lastLiveOfAOwner`: Get the last activities for a given safe owner on L1.
 `intervalLiveness`: the interval (in seconds) from the LivenessModule on L1.

+The logic for the rules detection is not inside the binary `liveness_expiration` as this is integrated with prometheus.
+The rules are located in the Prometheus/Grafana side.

 ### Execution